 What should you do?

-If you have experienced this issue, you should try to find out how often the issue is occuring.
-Like I described above, some TTS vendors are better than others.
+If you have experienced this issue, you should try to find out how often the issue is occurring.
+As described above, some TTS vendors are better than others.
 If you see the issue occur regularly (i.e. every few thousand TTS calls), you may want to look at a different TTS vendor.
-For example, I saw one TTS vendor that crashed like clockwork after just a few minutes of full load on the TTS engine (using all TTS licenses).
+For example, we have seen one TTS vendor that crashed like clockwork after just a few minutes of full load on the TTS engine (using all TTS licenses).

 Recommended TTS Vendors

 Below are a few TTS vendors that seem to hold up pretty well.
 Please note that we have seen these TTS vendors crash before, but it seems to be much less frequently than other TTS packages that we’ve seen.

 We sell NeoSpeech licenses, and we’ve found their Voice Quality to be quite good.
 The pronunciation isn’t perfect, but much better than the typical TTS vendor.
 NeoSpeech does have the issue described above, but it occurs much less frequently than other TTS vendors that we’ve seen.
 Here is the web address if you want to try out their voices.
 If you are interested we can send you pricing information: http://neospeech.com/

 We also sell Cepstral licenses.
 I believe the pricing is pretty similar between NeoSpeech and Cepstral, but I find the NeoSpeech voices to be of a higher quality (completely subjective).
 You are welcome to give those a listen as well. http://www.cepstral.com/